orbitsolve/dhana-invoice-rapidapi-node/README.md

 # Pre-requisites
 1. Create your account with [RapidAPI](https://rapidapi.com)
 2. Subscribe [Dhana Invoice](https://rapidapi.com/orbitsolve/api/dhana-invoice)
+    - It's free to use this API with a quota of 25 requests per month free.
 3. Get your API-Key
+    - You can find API-Key from the Endpoints section or settings

 # To test this code
     npm install